mg98/ipfs-replica/README.md

 and populating the local database and data folder.

 Furthermore, this tool allows you to export those user events.
-This can be useful in combination with the locally produced data structure for analyses that also contemplates user behavior.
+This can be useful in combination with the locally produced data structure for analyses that also contemplate user behavior.

 ## Setup and Run

 As mentioned in the previous section, this program depends on IPFS traces produced by another project.
-Learn how to build and run this project [here](https://github.com/trudi-group/ipfs-metric-exporter#building).
+Learn how to build and run that project [here](https://github.com/trudi-group/ipfs-metric-exporter#building).

 It has to be running **before and while** the execution of _this_ software!